isomerpages/mindef-sg101/resources/connexionsg/_posts/2021-09-04-post-the-first-singapore-biennale.md

 permalink: /resources/connexionsg/1stsgbiennale
 layout: post
 ---
-####  #onthisday in 2006 (4 Sep), the first Singapore Biennale opened to the public -- an event that bloomed from seeds planted decades ago to transform Singapore from an industrial town into a global city for the arts.
+####  #OnThisDay in 2006 (4 Sep), the first Singapore Biennale opened to the public -- an event that bloomed from seeds planted decades ago to transform Singapore from an industrial town into a global city for the arts.

 ![Alt text for image on Isomer site](/images/biennale1.jpg)